-Just in time for Earth Day, Google has some new ways to save energy around your home and keep the Earth clean while you’re at it.
-The company is announcing new integrations for Google Assistant with energy and water-saving devices.
-The company is also offering tips on how to cut down on your energy bill.
+Google Nest has made a commitment to being more eco-friendly.
+You can use Google Assistant to save energy around your home and keep the Earth clean while you’re at it.
+Last year, Google Nest announced integrations for Google Assistant with energy- and water-saving devices.
+The company also offered tips on how to cut down on your energy bill.

-Starting this week, Google Assistant will add support for the Rachio 3 Smart Sprinkler system so you can manage your sprinklers with voice controls to prevent unnecessary water from going to waste.
-Google Assistant is also adding support for Flo by Moen, a water monitoring and leak protection system.
+Google Assistant added support for the Rachio 3 Smart Sprinkler system, so you can manage your sprinklers with voice controls to prevent unnecessary water from going to waste.
+Google Assistant also supports Flo by Moen, a water monitoring and leak protection system.
 With the integration, you’ll be able to see your water usage and receive alerts when pipes start leaking.

 As for the devices you already have in your home, Google has some ideas for how you can use them more efficiently to save on your energy bill while taking some strain off the Earth, as well.
 To start, one of the simplest changes you can make is switching your light bulbs out for LEDs.
 Ditching just five incandescent bulbs can save up to $75 per year, and LEDs last much longer, so you’ll get those savings for years to come.
 You can even find Energy Star-certified LED bulbs like the Philips Hue that can be paired with Google Assistant.
 You can create routines and commands that make sure your lights are off and aren’t wasting electricity when you aren’t home.